Semi-infinite highest weight categories: Some finiteness properties on Abelian categories

 \begin{proof} Clearly, (i) implies (ii) and (iii).
 The implication (ii)$\Rightarrow$(i) follows on considering a pointed algebra realization of $\R$.
 The implication (iii)$\Rightarrow$(iv) follows from Corollary~\ref{vera}.
 The implication (iv)$\Rightarrow$(i) follows from Lemma~\ref{veral}.
 Clearly (ii) and (iv) together imply (v).
 Finally, to see that (v) implies (ii), it suffices to note that a Schurian category with infinitely many isomorphism classes of irreducible objects cannot be locally finite Abelian: the direct sum of infinitely many non-isomorphic irreducibles is a well-defined object of $\R$ but it is not of finite length. \end{proof}

 Essentially finite Abelian categories with infinitely many isomorphism classes of irreducible objects are {\em not} Schurian categories.
-However they are closely related as we explain next. \begin{itemize} \item If $\R$ is essentially finite Abelian, we define its {\em Schurian envelope} $\Loc(\R)$ to be the full subcategory of $\Ind(\R)$ consisting of all objects that have finite composition multiplicities. \item If $\R$ is Schurian, let $\Fin(\R)$ be the full subcategory of $\R$ consisting of all objects of finite length. \end{itemize}
+However they are closely related as we explain next. \begin{itemize} \item If $\R$ is essentially finite Abelian, we define its {\em Schurian envelope} $\Loc(\R)$ to be the full subcategory of $\Ind(\R)$ consisting of all objects that have finite composition multiplicities. \item If $\R$ is Schurian, let $\Fin(\R)$ be the full subcategory of $\R$ consisting of all objects of finite length. \end{itemize} We say that a Schurian category $\R$ is {\em Cartan-bounded} if its Cartan matrix $C$ has only finitely many non-zero entries in every row and column, where by Cartan matrix we mean the matrix